ACCA leads the way by introducing Remote Invigilation Computer Based Exams!

 However, even though teaching was possible online, the bigger challenge was then about undertaking EXAMS!

 Surely, with the current situation, bringing students to the Centre was not at all safe.

 This led to many exams at all levels getting cancelled.

 However, ACCA took the challenge and have introduced REMOTE INVIGILATION EXAMS across all Levels (Skills as well as Professional level exams) in specific locations (Countries) including India.

-Below are a list of FAQ’s regarding the same:
+Below are a list of FAQs regarding the ACCA remote exam system test

 Remote invigilation uses technology to allow students to take exams online at home, or place of their choice.
 This could be in their office or another quiet space.

 Students will be given an exam start time, just like our centre exams, and they will complete the exam in the allocated time, under the same conditions as an exam centre.

 The exam will be invigilated remotely by a real person who will invigilate a number of students via each student’s webcam.
 The invigilator will monitor what the student is doing, as well as checking that the room is quiet with just the student in the room.
 During the exam they will remain in the background so will not disturb students when they are completing their exam.